What Is the Legal Age to Drive a Golf Cart: Complete Guide

 Residential Communities

-Gated communities and golf cart-friendly neighborhoods typically set their own rules:
+Gated communities and neighborhoods often make their own rules:

 Typical Age Requirements:

-HOAs and community boards often have the authority to establish and enforce these rules, which may differ from local laws.
-Many communities require proof of age and sometimes safety training.
+HOAs can set and enforce their own rules, which may be stricter than local laws.
+Many require proof of age and safety training.

 According to the Insurance Institute for Highway Safety, golf carts operated on public roads are subject to the same licensing requirements as other motor vehicles in most jurisdictions.